Zaia-Blog/Threat-Hunts/The Buyer.md

 ## 🧠 The Core Challenge

-The incident occurred **47 days before** the investigation began.
-Microsoft Defender for Endpoint only retains Advanced Hunting data for 30 days.
-By the time the investigation started, MDE had nothing. **Azure Log Analytics was the only viable platform** — and this was not known until mid-investigation.
+The incident happened **47 days before** the investigation.
+Microsoft Defender for Endpoint only keeps Advanced Hunting logs for 30 days.
+By the time I started, MDE had nothing. **Azure Log Analytics was the only platform that still had the data** — and I did not know that until I was already mid-investigation.

-This shaped every query decision made throughout the hunt.
+Every query decision after that point was shaped by that constraint.

 ---